tendermint/tendermint/docs/tendermint-core/p2p/peer_manager.md

 ### Dialing

-A candidate peer returned to the router as the next peer to dial.
+A candidate peer is returned to the router as the next peer to dial.

 ### Connected

 A peer to which the node is connected.
-A peer is this state is not considered a candidate peer.
+A peer in this state is not considered a candidate peer.

 The peer manager distinguishes *incoming* from *outgoing* connections.
 Incoming connections are established through the `Accepted` transition.